inflearn logo

 • Understand the basic constraints (dependencies and race conditions) that prohibit concurrent execution.

-• Explore the potential of concurrency for performance improvement and how shared resources constrain concurrency.
+• Examine the potential of concurrency for performance improvement and how shared resources constrain concurrency.

 • Understand how race condition (TOCTOU) situations cause errors.

-• You can recognize and explain deadlock and livelock situations.
+• Be able to recognize and explain deadlock and livelock situations.

 Section (6) Chapter 12 Information Security